Falkgaard/nix-config-learning/v2/README.md

 ## TODO

-Things to be added: shell, hydra, sops, git specific files, templates, overlays, pkgs, etc).
+Things to be added: shell, hydra, sops, git specific files, templates, overlays, pkgs, etc.

+Decide on a structure for resource directories.
+I'm currently leaning towards having two locations for them:

+The first being `./home/user.profiles/SomeUser/resources` for resources specific to SomeUser (e.g. wallpapers).

+And the second being possibly `./system/resources`.
+In this case I'd probably want it to have a structure like `./system/resources/SomeProfile` and/or `./system/resources/SomeRole`...
+TODO: Deliberate!

 # Making additions